padenj/travel-list/README.md

 - SQLite offers excellent performance for development and small deployments
 - Express middleware optimized for development and production
 - Comprehensive test suite ensures code quality and reliability

+## Seeding & Example Templates

+- Example templates, categories, and default items are created automatically when a new family is created through the `POST /api/families` endpoint.
+There is no separate CLI seed-runner.

+- Files:
+  - `server/seeds/example-templates.json` — JSON definition of categories, items, and templates used by the seeder logic.

+- Notes:
+  - Seeding is idempotent per family: if the target family already has templates the seeder will skip creating them.
+  - The test suite runs the seeding logic against an in-memory DB to validate behavior (Vitest sets `process.env.VITEST`).